Love Your High Street: We have to be enticed to shop, says expert Kate Hardcastle

 She presented the TV documentary End of the High Street.

-Here she looks at the challenges as we continue our Loe Your High Street campaign - to support small shops and businesses.
+Here she looks at the challenges as we continue our Love Your High Street campaign - to support small shops and businesses.

 Love Your High Street is brought to you throughout our Yorkshire titles in association with the Card Factory - visit www.cardfactory.co.uk.